smilejennyyu/jennifer-yu-academic-website/content/authors/admin/_index.md

     link: uploads/cv_jenny.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'jenniferjie.yu@mail.utoronto.ca'
+email: 'jiy4011@med.cornell.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hi!
-I'm an MSc student at the University of Toronto (UofT), studying Computer Science with a research focus on AI for health.
-I'm privileged to be mentored by [Dr. Anna Goldenberg](https://vectorinstitute.ai/team/anna-goldenberg/), who is affiliated with both SickKids Hospital and Vector Institute.
+I am a PhD student currently pursuing my studies in the Tri-Institutional PhD Program in Computational Biology and Medicine, a collaborative effort between Cornell University, Weill Cornell Medicine, Memorial Sloan Kettering Cancer Center, and Rockefeller University.
+I graduated with a Master of Science degree in Computer Science at University of Toronto, focusing on AI for health research.
+I had the privilege of being mentored by [Dr. Anna Goldenberg](https://vectorinstitute.ai/team/anna-goldenberg/), who is affiliated with both SickKids Hospital and Vector Institute.
 Before my time at the UofT, I studied Biomedical Engineering at the University of Waterloo.
 There, I specialized in AI and computing, which helped build a solid foundation for my current research.

-My research work primarily focuses on digital health, wearable tech, time series, medical imaging, and causality.
-Currently, my main project aims to leverage the power of AI-based methods to gain profound insights into pregnancy-related physiology.
-This includes comprehending mental health symptoms, identifying complications, and assessing delivery readiness.
-As a Machine Learning researcher in the healthcare field, I am deeply committed to bridging the gap between AI and healthcare, aiming to make a meaningful impact on the healthcare field!
+My research work primarily focuses on computational biology, digital health, wearable technology, medical imaging, and more!
+As an AI4Medicine researcher, I would like to bridge the gap between AI and medicine and make an impact in the healthcare field.